BP mulls long-term oil deal with Rosneft: sources

 The first signs that BP is working on a new deal emerged when the major offered to sell a cargo of Urals in the Baltic Sea for early-October delivery, traders said.

 "BP was simply not supposed to have this cargo as it didn't win any volumes from Rosneft in the latest six-month tender.
-So everyone realised that something new is coming," a trader at a rival company said.
+So everyone realized that something new is coming," a trader at a rival company said.

 Trading sources said BP would be allocated a total of two Urals cargoes from Rosneft in the Baltic during October.
 Sources declined to give exact details on how the two cargoes would fit into the new term deal.